Rulers, grids, and snap lines

 Snap lines are enabled by default.
 The initial appearance on the canvas is defined by the snapLinesVisible

 property in the common config.
-In the advanced config, the initialValue
+Use the color

-defines whether safety lines of the corresponding type are displayed when the canvas opens.
+property to change the color of snap line types.
 When you configure snap lines so that they align to items

 , you can specify whether to align the lines to locked items or not with the includeLocked